json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 }
 ```

 And that's it!
 All of the information we had before in a much more concise package.
-Moreover, all of the related annotations are grouped together, which increases human readability.
+Moreover, all of the related annotations are grouped together, which increases readability.

 ## How this affects errors

 I wanted to start off with annotations because that's what I missed in the previous iteration.
 Now, let's take a look at how a couple of failing instances would be reported.
-There are a couple nuances that aren't immediately apparent, and I had to do some double- and triple-checking to ensure that it was right.
+There is an interesting nuance that isn't immediately apparent, and I had to do some double- and triple-checking to ensure that it was right.

 Our first failing instance